sanjayheaven/simple-js-export/README.md

 ## 💡💡💡

-In Node situation, sometimes datasource could be a big file or from Http.
+- In Node situation, sometimes datasource could be a big file or from Http.
 Well, use Stream to deal with it ?
+- What if the data item is like "payment.status"? should We auto get the status from the payment Object ?
+- Aborting the render option is right ?

 ## Install